WILD BUCK AMERICAN RYE WHISKEY

 • Irish Whiskey.

-According to industry publication The Spirits Business, Jack Daniel’s sold 13.4 million cases in 2019, Johnnie Walker sold 18.4 million.
+According to industry publication The Spirits Business, Jack Daniel sold 13.4 million cases in 2019, and Johnnie Walker sold 18.4 million.
 The Spirits Business does a cute trick.
 Jack Daniel’s is #1 on their “World Whisky” list, which excludes the products of Scotland.
 Johnnie Walker is #1 on their “Scotch Whisky” list.

-At NJoy Spirits, makers ofWild Buck American Rye Whiskey, we go for making the “best”, not the “most”.
+At NJoy Spirits, makers of Wild Buck American Rye Whiskey, we strive to make the “best,” not the “most.”

 • Best Overall: NJoy Spirits Distillery “Wild Buck American Rye Whiskey”